 Dr. D. Battefeld received her Bachelors degrees in Physics, Chemistry, English Literature and Fine Arts at the University of San Francisco

 (USA).
-She obtained her first masters degree in theoretical Chemistry at the University California, Davis
+She studied theoretical Chemistry and Physics at the University California, Davis

-(USA), and a subsequent one year research internship at the University of Düsseldorf
+(USA), followed by a one year research internship at the University of Düsseldorf

 .
 She received a Masters in Experimental solid state physics from Brown University